stirlo/thegossroom/_posts/2025-08-15-sophie-turner-says-kissing-game-of-thrones-co-star-kit-harington-in-new-horror-film-was-vile-we-were-both-retching.md

 ---
 categories: gossip
 date: 2025-08-15 19:13:14 +0000
-drama_score: 4
+drama_score: 0
 layout: post
-mentions:
+mentions: {}
-  sophie_turner: 4
-primary_celebrity: sophie_turner
 source: variety_alt
 source_url: https://variety.com/2025/film/news/sophie-turner-vile-kiss-kit-harington-game-of-thrones-the-dreadful-1236490566/
 tags:
 - celebrity-gossip
 - scandals
 - movies
 title: 'Sophie Turner Says Kissing ‘Game of Thrones’ Co-Star Kit Harington in New Horror Film Was ‘Vile’: We Were ‘Both Retching’'
+temperature: 0
 ---

 Sophie Turner admitted that kissing her “Game of Thrones” co-star Kit Harington for the new gothic horror film, “The Dreadful,” was a “vile” experience.
 During her Aug.
 14 appearance on “Late Night With Seth Meyers,” Turner explained that she was producing and starring in “The Dreadful,” and that she recommended Harington to writer-director Natasha Kermani […]